Grieving On Social Media Made Me Lonelier Than Ever

 When my younger sister suddenly passed away last October, I was overwhelmed by the support of my friends, both new and old.
 Messages of love and condolence cushioned my grief and enabled me to feel anything but alone.
-As a teenager who came into being in the midst of Instagram’s emergence, I share each significant life event on my page.
-Winning rowing races, getting our dogs, prom, running 10k for charity, getting into university, moving to Turkey, graduation, my partner and I’s anniversary – all of it has gone online.
+As a teenager who came into being in the midst of Instagram’s emergence, I share every significant life event on my page.
+Winning rowing races, getting our dogs, prom, running a 10K for charity, getting into university, moving to Turkey, graduation, my anniversary — all of it has gone online.

 Posting photos of happy memories that I treasured when my sister passed felt like an admission to my friends that I would need their support to get through this pain.
-Periodically I’d update my close friends Instagram story with another treasured photo or a memory that crossed my mind, using each post to let myself feel what I needed to feel – longing, love, sadness, regret.
+Periodically, I’d update my close friends Instagram story with a photo or memory that crossed my mind, using each post to let myself feel what I needed to feel — longing, love, sadness, regret.
 But in the months that followed, as the news became less fresh and the timeline moved on, as it does, I felt at a loss and more alone than ever.

 Advertisement

 Social media has defined the majority of my friendships as I've grown into adulthood.
-Who I stay close to, who I meet up with, who becomes a stranger, who constitutes a 'good' friend.
-But as my grief has progressed, I have realised that social media makes us feel constantly 'connected' to our friends.
+Who I stay close to, who I meet up with, who becomes a stranger, who is a good friend.
+But as my grief has progressed, I have realized that social media makes us feel constantly connected to our friends.
 We know their whereabouts and what they’re up to, making us feel close to our peers, even when they’re at a distance.

 “